RaymiiOrg/NoPriv/README.md

 New in version 3:

 - Supports incremental backups
-- First gets all the email from the account, then processes it.
 - If you stop the backup while running, it will now continue were it left off
 - Unread mails stay unread, but are backed up (before they were marked as read)
 - Restoring possible because it also creates a Maildir